-This Policy applies to NAIF Board Members, employees, and contractors (NAIF Employees).
+This Policy applies to Board Members, employees and contractors.
+For the purpose of this Policy 'employees' includes each of these categories.

-The purpose of this Policy is to inform NAIF Employees and members of the public of key responsibilities under the Freedom of Information Act 1982 (Act) and of NAIF's processes for handling FOI requests.
-Any person who applies for a Freedom of Information request from NAIF shall be referred to as 'you' or 'your' throughout this Policy.
+The purpose of this Policy is to inform employees and members of the public of key responsibilities under the Freedom of Information Act 1982 (Act) and NAIF's processes for handling FOI requests.
+Any person who makes an FOI request to NAIF I will be referred to as 'you' or 'your' throughout this Policy.